 Funds may then be raised (by grant or fundraising by the Funding Committee) once funding goals are known

+Council may not enter into long-term agreements, loan arrangements nor other contractual agreements under the name of the school or the School Council.

 It is the Budget Committee’s responsibility to approve funding requests in line with the budget prepared and the funds raised.
 A Treasurer, at least one of which must be a member of the Budget Committee, must report the spending in comparison to projections, expenses and funds raised at every Council meeting.

 Detailed procedures for School Council funds are found here: